giocomai/castarter/README.md

 -   `index_id` - a table with three columns:

-    -   `index_id`: a unique integer identifier corresponding to a unique url
+    -   `id`: a unique integer identifier corresponding to a unique url
     -   `url`: a url
     -   `type`: a textual string, by default `index`.
 It is not infrequent to have separate index pages for different sections